KaramHazza3/Udacity-final/README.md

     ```bash
     npm run build-prod
     ```
-    This will create a `dist` folder with your production ready application.
+    This will create a `dist` folder with your production-ready application.
 3. **Start the server**
     ```bash
     npm run start